Levinders/Outfit-Oasis-sales-and-customer-analysis-/README (1).md

 # Overview

 Outfit Oasis is a leading retail store that specializes in three main product categories: Beauty, Electronics, and Clothing.
-With a strong commitment to customer satisfaction and product quality, the company serves a diverse customer base and has established itself as a trusted name in the retail sector.
+With a strong commitment to customer satisfaction and product quality, the company serves 200+ diverse age groups of customers and has established itself as a trusted name in the retail sector.

-This project focuses on analyzing sales and customer data from Outfit Oasis db to uncover insights that will drive strategic decisions for marketing and operations in 2025\.
-By leveraging historical data from 2022 and 2023, the analysis aims to identify key trends, customer behavior patterns, and opportunities for growth.
+This project focuses on analyzing sales and customer data from Outfit Oasis database to draw insights that will drive strategic decisions for marketing and operations in 2025\.
+By leveraging historical data from 2022 and 2023, the analysis aims to identify key trends, customer behavior patterns, sales performance, and growth opportunities.

 # Objectives & Details